LeviKanwischer/usedup/README.rst

 OVERVIEW
 ''''''''
-usedup is a simple command line tool for performing basic admin tasks using both official and unofficial datamine api's.
-At present this allows for; checking currently running queries, viewing a running queries stats, killing active queries, and/or downloading an archive of historicly run queries.
-Since login is required to access datamine(upsight.com), user credentials will be asked upon submitting each command.
+usedup is a simple command line tool for performing basic admin tasks.
+At present this allows for; checking currently running queries, viewing a running queries stats, killing active queries, and/or extracting user run query archives.
+Since login is required to access Upsight.com, user credentials are stored in plain test in a ~/.usedup.ini file.

 USAGE